elvinortiz3/PLProject/README.md

 ### Language Features
 PySharp Features:

-Note Control: Allows alteration of the notes with which the scale is created Scale Creation: Allows creation of scales and their starting point.
-Scale Alteration​: Allows Scale alteration using one of the following
+Note Control: Allows alteration of the notes with which the scale is created

+Scale Creation: Allows creation of scales and their starting point.

+Scale Alteration: Allows Scale alteration using one of the following

 - Harmonic
 - Melodic
 - Natural

 Scale Demonstration: Plays the created Scale